We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 Erica Wittevrongel

 Erica graduated in 2016 with a Bachelor in Music Therapy (MTA) from the Canadian Mennonite University in Winnipeg, MB.
+Erica obtained her credential as a Canadian Certified Counsellor (CCC) in 2025.
 Following several years of supporting clients through music she explored further education and completed a Masters of Arts in Counselling Psychology in 2025 through Yorkville University in New Brunswick.
 With a focus on client strengths and inner capabilities, Erica strives to highlight the successes of her clients and support them as they engage in positive change.
-Erica is currently completing her Certified Counsellor credentials.

 Isabella Halverson